awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Application Manager ]

-[Application Manager](application-manager.md), a capability of AWS Systems Manager, helps you investigate and remediate issues with your AWS resources in the context of your applications\.
+[Application Manager](application-manager.md) helps you investigate and remediate issues with your AWS resources in the context of your applications\.
 Application Manager aggregates operations information from multiple AWS services and Systems Manager capabilities to a single AWS Management Console\.

 ------
 #### [ Resource Groups ]